Murder of Jeffrey Baldwin: Life

-Jeffrey was born in Seattle, Washington, the son of Yvonne Kidman and Richard Baldwin.
+Jeffrey was born on January 20, 1997 in Toronto, Ontario, the son of Yvonne Kidman and Richard Baldwin.
 On April 28, 1998, he and his older sister were taken by the Catholic Children's Aid Society, after allegations of abuse were levelled against their parents.
 They were given into the custody of their maternal grandparents, Elva Bottineau and Norman Kidman.
 However, a background check had not been done on the grandparents, and it was later discovered that Elva Bottineau had been previously convicted of child abuse in 1970, after her five-month-old daughter Eva died of pneumonia, and was found to have had numerous fractures.

 In 2000, a worker with the Catholic Children's Aid Society noticed a bruise under Jeffrey's eye.
 However, this was dismissed as an accident, and no further action was taken.

-According to later court testimony, Jeffrey and his sister were kept in a locked room at night with furnace vents shut, and when released, were forced to eat with their hands from a mat on the floor.
-Jeffrey was forbidden from using the bathroom, and as a result, his mattress was covered in dried feces, and his bedroom floor were covered in fecal matter and urine.
-Despite being forbidden to use a toilet, he would be beaten for defecating in his bedroom.
-In addition to this rule, Jeffrey was also forced to drink out of the toilet, and he and his sister were forced to eat their own vomit.
-James Mills, the boyfriend of Jeffrey's aunt who also lived in the house, declared that Jeffrey's grandmother did not love him or his sister, and that they were purely a "dollars and cents" matter, as his grandparents received social assistance for their care.
+According to later court testimony, Jeffrey and one of his sisters were labelled "pigs" and fed only scraps, which they had to eat with their hands from a bowl while sitting on a mat while the other children ate at a table.
+Their room was unheated and kept locked for lengthy periods, so that they had to urinate and defecate there.
+The sister attended school, where teachers noted that she ate snacks ravenously and smelled of urine.
+Jeffrey, who was kept from school, was visibly emaciated.
+James Mills, the boyfriend of Jeffrey's aunt who also lived in the house, declared that Jeffrey's grandmother did not love him or his sister, and that they were purely a "dollars and cents" matter, as Kidman and Bottineau received social assistance for their care.

 On the evening of November 30, 2002, the grandparents called 911 to report that Jeffrey was no longer breathing.
 Upon arrival, emergency workers noticed that his body was "covered in sores, bruises, and abrasions."
 He had practically no body fat or muscle tone at death, due to possibly years of starvation.
-His weight at death was 21 pounds (9.5 kg), which was slightly less than his weight at his first birthday, almost five years earlier.
+His weight at death was 21 pounds (9.5 kg), which was slightly less than his weight on his first birthday, almost five years earlier.
+The immediate cause of death was determined to be septic shock, caused by malnutrition and by bacterial pneumonia that resulted from sleeping in contact with fecal matter.